evgenyneu/JsonSwiftson/README.md

 #### Setup with Carthage (iOS 8+)

-Alternatively, you can setup it up with Carthage by adding the following line to you Cartfile:
+Alternatively, you can setup it up with Carthage by adding the following line to your Cartfile:

 ```
 github "evgenyneu/JsonSwiftson" ~> 1.0